3 And this we will do if God permits.

 3 And this we will do

 The “if” here is conditional.
 There is a condition to God permitting the believer to mature in Christ.
-That condition has to do with leaving Levitical sacrifices and accept the finality of Christ’s sacrifice.
+That condition has to do with leaving Levitical sacrifices and accepting the finality of Christ’s sacrifice.

 People cannot mature without God concurring with what they do.
 God does not concur with those who remain in immaturity.
 There is a certain condition upon which God permits a person to reach maturity.
 Maturity is not mechanical; it involves dynamic fellowship with God.
 This dynamic involves massing and assimilating of principles from God’s Word and appropriating them into one’s life.
 This is no “quick fix” spirituality.